Four Home Remedies to Strengthen the Lungs

 There are some medicinal plants whose properties have been linked to improved lung function.
 However, evidence of their safety and efficacy continues to be limited.
 We'll tell you more in this article.

-The lungs form part of the respiratory system.
+These remedies to strengthen your lungs are important.
+This is because they’re part of the respiratory system.
 They’re located in the chest, on either side of the heart, where they’re protected by the ribs.
 The respiratory system is responsible for transporting air containing oxygen from the environment and into the bloodstream.

 Throughout our lives, many different factors influence the quality of this gas exchange.
 This may be factors such as outside pollutants, or lifestyle habits such as smoking.